lucafavatella/provisioning-osx/README.md

 A [recent recommendation](https://github.com/dosdude1/macos-catalina-patcher/issues/150#issuecomment-1000781162)
 seems to be [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher).

+Consider creating an extra partition for installing an extra OS (Linux?) in the future.

 Prefer encrypted case-sensitive file system.

+If the file system is not encrypted, enable FileVault.

 Prefer keeping the network disabled initially, enable the firewall denying all inbound connections